-In addition, although our directors and officers have agreed to indemnify HAQ for claims by any vendor that is owed money by HAQ for services rendered or products sold to HAQ, to the extent that such claims reduce the amounts in the trust fund to be distributed to the public stockholders upon dissolution and liquidation, this indemnification is limited to claims by vendors that do not execute a valid and enforceable waiver of all rights, title, interest, and claim of any kind in or to the monies held in the trust account.
-Our independent auditors, LWBJ, LLP have not executed such a waiver as of June 26, 2007, no fees were owned to our auditors.
+In addition, although certain of our Directors and officers have agreed to indemnify HAQ for claims by any vendor that is owed money by HAQ for services rendered or products sold to HAQ, to the extent that such claims reduce the amounts in the trust fund to be distributed to the public stockholders upon dissolution and liquidation, this indemnification is limited to claims by vendors that do not execute a valid and enforceable waiver of all rights, title, interest, and claim of any kind in or to the monies held in the trust account or independent auditors, LWBJ, LLP have not, waived and executed such a \\\\ as of April 18, 2007, no fees were owned to our auditors.
 The indemnification provided by certain of our Directors and officers would not cover claims by target businesses or other entities and vendors that execute such waivers nor claims related to torts, such as if someone were to be injured on our premises, securities litigation or franchise and income tax liabilities.
-We are not aware of any other claims of the type described above nor any basis for any such claim and, as of March 31, 2007, there is approximately \$467,000 of cash outside of the trust account.
-There are only potential liabilities in an amount of \$280,000 (which represent potential franchise tax claims from the state of our incorporation) which are not covered by our insider agreements to indemnify.
-We estimate that as of March 31, 2007, we have claims from creditors, vendors and tax authorities of approximately \$630,000 which have not been waived.
-HAQ currently has no outstanding liabilities covered by waivers.
-HAQ currently estimates that, at August 3, 2007, there would be approximately \$280,000 in Delaware franchise tax which are not waived by such taxing authorities and our Board members have not agreed to indemnify HAQ for such tax claims.
-Our Board members have agreed to indemnify HAQ for the balance that HAQ owes to certain of its vendors.
-HAQ has no other outstanding liabilities which are not indemnified against by the members of its Board or for which it has not received waivers from creditors.
+We are not aware of any other claims of the type described above nor any basis for any such claim and, as of December 31, 2006, there is approximately \$760,000 of cash outside of the trust account.
 Based on representations made to us by certain of our directors and officers, we currently believe that they are of substantial means and capable of funding a shortfall in our trust account to satisfy their foreseeable indemnification obligations, however, the indemnification may be limited as we have not asked them to reserve for such an eventuality.
 The indemnification obligations may be substantially higher than certain of our directors and officers currently foresee or expect and/or their financial resources may deteriorate in the future which could also act as a limitation on this indemnification.
 Hence, we cannot assure you that certain of our directors and officers will be able to satisfy those obligations or that the proceeds in the trust account will not be reduced by such claims.
 Furthermore, creditors may seek to interfere with the distribution of the trust account pursuant to federal or state creditor and bankruptcy laws, which could delay the actual distribution of such funds or reduce the amount ultimately available for distribution to our public stockholders.
 If we are forced to file a bankruptcy case or an involuntary bankruptcy case is filed against us which is not dismissed, the funds held in our trust account will be subject to applicable bankruptcy law and may be included in our bankruptcy estate and subject to claims of third parties with priority over the claims of our stockholders.
 To the extent bankruptcy claims deplete the trust account, we cannot assure you that we will be able to return to our stockholders the liquidation amounts due to them.
-Accordingly, the actual per share amount distributed from the trust account to our public stockholders could be significantly less than approximately \$7.60 per share as of March 31, 2007 (and estimated to equal 7.66 per share as of August 3, 2007 because of additional interest), without taking into account interest earned on the trust account, due to claims of creditors.
+Accordingly, the actual per share amount distributed from the trust account to our public stockholders could be significantly less than approximately \$7.54 per share, without taking into account interest earned on the trust account, due to claims of creditors.
 Any claims by creditors could cause additional delays in the distribution of trust funds to the public stockholders beyond the time periods required to comply with Delaware General Corporation Law procedures and federal securities laws and regulations.
-As discussed herein, if the Merger Proposal is not approved and the Merger is not consummated, HAQ will be forced to dissolve and liquidate.
-In such event, it is more likely than not that the amount distributed to our stockholders will be less than approximately \$7.60 per share.
+As discussed herein, if the Merger is not consummated, HAQ will be forced to dissolve and liquidate.
+In such event, it is more likely than not that the amount distributed to our stockholders will be less than \$7.54 per share.